shuklabhay/stereo-sample-gan/paper/main.md

 ### Architecture

-This model seeks to replicate a DCGAN's multi-channel image generation capabilities instead with a two channel audio representation.
-This work utilizes a standard DCGAN model[1] with two slight modifcations, upsampling and spectral normalization.
+This model seeks to replicate a DCGAN's multi-channel image generation capabilities[1] to create varied two channel audio representations.
 The Generator takes in 100 latent dimensions and passes it into 9 convolution transpose blocks, each consisting of a convolution transpose layer, a batch normalization layer, and a ReLU activation.
 After convolving, the Generator upsamples the output from a two channel 256 by 256 output to to a two channel output of frames by frequency bins and applies a hyperbolic tangent activation function.
 The Discriminator upscales audio from frames by frequency bins to 256 by 256 to then pass through 9 convolution blocks, each consisting of a convolution layer with spectral normalization to prevent model collapse, a batch normalization layer, and a Leaky ReLU activation.
 After convolution, the probability of an audio clip audio being real is returned using a sigmoid activation.

 ### Training